maxkapur/maxkapur.github.io/_posts/2050-12-08-circular-regression.md

 ---

-This [Stack Exchange](https://stats.stackexchange.com/a/660199) answer reminded me of a data science trick that may be new to some.
+This [Stack Exchange](https://stats.stackexchange.com/a/660199) answer reminded me of a useful data science trick.
 In short, if you try to model $$y$$ as a sinusoidal function of $$x$$, you obtain a regression formula that is nonlinear in the parameters.
-However, if you know the period, you can linearize the formula and compute an exact least-squares fit.<!--more-->
+However, if you know the period, you can use a trig identity to linearize the formula and compute an exact least-squares fit.<!--more-->

 # Background